A Full Review of Malaysia Airlines A330neo Business Class

 MH A330neo cabin marketing image.
 Source: Malaysia Airlines

-On the A330neo, every seat is equal—same size, direct aisle access, and no more worrying about getting shortchanged on comfort or space.
+On the A330neo, every seat is equal: Same size, direct aisle access, and you don’t have to worry about getting a less desirable seat like on the older A330-300.

-For added privacy, the window seats on this aircraft are also angled slightly away from the centre, unlike the older A330-300s, where seats were aligned straight and parallel to the cabin.
+For added privacy, the window seats on this A330neo are also angled slightly away from the centre, unlike the older A330-300s, where seats were aligned straight and parallel to the cabin.

 MH A330neo Business Class Cabin.
 Bolehmiles